pyccel/pyccel/developer_docs/ast_nodes.md

 ### Order

 The order indicates how an array is laid out in memory.
 This can either be row-major (C-style) ordering or column-major (Fortran-style) ordering.
 For more information about this, please see the [dedicated documentation](./order_docs.md).

+### Static Type

+The static type is the class type that would be assigned to an object created using an instance of this class as a type annotation.

+### Static rank

+The static rank is the rank that would be assigned to an object created using an instance of this class as a type annotation.

+### Static order

+The static order is the order that would be assigned to an object created using an instance of this class as a type annotation.

 ## Pyccel Internal Function